 "Call guitarist Peter Lerner a musical chameleon, because the range of jazz styles he embraces on his solo debut is mighty expansive...
-Peter Lerner is one of Chicago's finest guitarists, a player with great technique and versatility.
+Peter Lerner is one of Chicago's finest guitarists, a player with great technique and equal amounts of soul and versatility.
 And as the writer of seven of the album's nine tunes, he's no slouch as a songwriter, either." -- by Dan Kening, "Metromix," -Chicago Tribune's entertainment guide, www.metromix.com, Oct 7, 1999 CD "South Side" review

 "Peter Lerner, a fusion-jazz guitarist, who boasts composition and band-leading skills as sensitive and formidable as his chops."
 Illinois Entertainer, May, 2000